Our #1 Tip For Reducing COGs In Your Restaurant

 Why This Simple Shift Makes A Huge Difference

-When recipes and portions vary from one shift to the next, small overages add up fast.
-When a little extra protein here or an extra ladle of sauce there gets multiplied by hundreds of covers, it can quietly eat into your profit.
+When recipes and portions vary from shift to shift, small overages add up fast.
+A little extra protein here or an extra ladle of sauce there, multiplied by hundreds of covers, silently cuts into your profit.
+Reducing COGs In Your Restaurant starts with consistent portions that prevent these hidden losses.

 By locking in recipe cards, portion sizes, and yield tests, you know exactly what each dish costs, and you stop paying for food you never actually sell.

-Standardized recipes let you calculate the edible yield of ingredients, set exact portion sizes, and then build menu prices and purchasing around real costs.
-That is where the biggest, most reliable savings come from.
+Standardized recipes let you calculate edible yields, set precise portion sizes, and build menu prices and purchasing around real costs.
+This consistency is where the biggest and most reliable savings come from and it plays a crucial role in Reducing COGs In Your Restaurant.

 How To Put It Into Practice